 periodic reports on engagements undertaken or training completed; and

-notifications where the licensed auditor resigns from or declines to undertake an issuer audit engagement.
+notifications where the licensed auditor resigns from or declines to undertake an FMC audit engagement.

-structured training includes attending or presenting at seminars, training courses or conferences, and work towards formal qualifications or published research works.
+structured training includes attending or presenting at seminars, training courses or conferences, and working towards formal qualifications or published research works.

-transitional licence means a licence held by a person under section 85 or section 86 of the Act.

-United Kingdom professional accounting body means The Institute of Chartered Accountants of England and Wales, The Chartered Institute of Certified Accountants and The Institute of Chartered Accountants of Scotland.
+United Kingdom professional accounting body includes The Institute of Chartered Accountants of England and Wales, The Chartered Institute of Certified Accountants and The Institute of Chartered Accountants of Scotland.

 Unless the context otherwise requires, use of the definite article in respect of the terms “accredited body” or “relevant authority” refers to the organisation to which the particular application has been made or by which the licence was issued or registration was approved, as the case may be.